-The siding you choose impacts both the appearance and protection of your home.
-Here are the most common types of siding found in the Birmingham area and their pros and cons:
+The best siding choices are cement fiber siding, wood siding, metal cladding, and vinyl siding.
+These are the most common types of siding found in the Birmingham area.
+Here are their pros and cons:

 Fiber Cement Siding (aka Hardie Siding)